TW-DemosToDoor-Banner

 Other Recreation

 Spa & Fitness Center.
-The Spa Little Dix Bay Spasits atop a ridge at the western end of the beach.
+The Spa sits atop a ridge at the western end of the beach.
 Before and after treatments you can lounge around a terraced pool with views across the water of other islands, the quiet of the secluded setting only broken by the sound of the sea washing the shore below and the birds in the trees overhead.
 Treatments take place not in rooms but in nine tiny huts scattered among lush tropical foliage and illuminated by the natural light that pours in through windows in doors that open onto a private outdoor patio.
 The spa also stages yoga classes.
 The Fitness Center shares a building with the tennis pro shop.
-Its dozen Cardio machines face outward through windows overlooking the courts while in between stand half a dozen Precor exercise stations.
+Its dozen Cardio machines face outward through windows overlooking the courts while in between stand half a dozen exercise stations.

 And ...
 Watersports abound, including snorkeling, sailing, kayaking, waterskiing.
 Hiking trails lead up into the hills.
 And on various days there are guided garden tours, hands-on exhibits by a reef expert, local conch and coconut jewelry demonstrations, and more.